RugbyFootballHistory.com

 bath bristol

-There also are regional variations to the way line-ups are listed.
+There also used to be regional variations to the way line-ups were listed.
 Most of the time, the first player mentioned is actually the number 15.
 The two mainstream styles of listing a line-up are 15-9 then 1-8 and 15-1.
 However, you may see the centers messed up and the same is often done to the back row.

 Player number/letter chart